zhikangfan-jyd/toploansadviser/content/reviews/monevo.md

 If you decide none of the loans are right for you, there’s no obligation to take one.
 There’s no damage to your credit score and it doesn’t cost you anything to use Monevo.

-If you like a loan, you choose the loan that’s right for you and work directly with the lender offering the loan.
+If you like a loan, <a href="/guides/what-kind-of-loan-do-you-need" target="_blank" rel="noopener noreferrer">you choose the loan that’s right for you</a> and work directly with the lender offering the loan.
 Monevo is no longer in the picture at this point, and any communication you have will be with the lender.

 Monevo doesn’t handle any aspect of the loan processing, funding, or even qualifying you for the loan.
 They take your information from your application and match it with information from their lenders.